seanahan5000/Naja/README.md

 ## Building

-Sources are assembled using Asm6502 -- a Merlin assembler clone written from scratch.
+Prebuilt disk images can be found in naja\bin.

-To build, open a Windows command prompt:
+To rebuild images, open a Windows command prompt:
 ```
 setenv.bat
 cd naja
 build.bat
 ```

-Build output can be found in naja\bin.
+Naja sources are assembled using Asm6502, which is a Merlin assembler clone written from scratch.
+Sources can be found in tools\asm6502.

 ## Running